Carissa macrocarpa

 University of California, Davis rates the plant as mildly toxic.

 It appears in the South African National tree list as number 640.3.

-A traditional food plant in Africa, this little-known fruit has potential to improve nutrition, boost food security, foster rural development and support sustainable landcare.
+A traditional food plant in Africa, this fruit is said to have the potential of improving nutrition, boosting food security, fostering rural development and supporting sustainable landcare.

 Taxonomy

 Danish naturalist Christian Friedrich Ecklon described the Natal plum.

 Distribution

 Carissa macrocarpa grows mainly in coastal areas of South Africa.
 It can be found on sand dunes and on the edges of coastal forests in the Eastern Cape and northwards to Natal and Mozambique.
 The species also occurs in Zambia and Zimbabwe and further north in the Democratic Republic of the Congo and Kenya.
-Today the plant is also growing commonly in southern Florida and is cultivated in southern California and used widely as an ornamental in Hawaii, Central America and the Caribbean.
+Today the plant is also grown commonly in southern Florida and is cultivated in southern California and used widely as an ornamental in Hawaii, Central America and the Caribbean.